greenelab/deep-review/all-sections.md

 practical challenges encountered in ligand-based chemical screening than the extreme enthusiasm generated by the Merck competition.
-A study of 22 absorption distribution, metabolism, excretion, and toxicity (ADMET) tasks demonstrated that there are limitations to multitask transfer learning that are in part a consequence of the degree to which tasks are related [@uP7SgBVd].
+A study of 22 absorption distribution, metabolism, excretion, and toxicity (ADMET) tasks demonstrated that there are limitations to multi-task transfer learning that are in part a consequence of the degree to which tasks are related [@uP7SgBVd].
-Some of the ADMET datasets showed far superior performance in multitask models of only the 22 ADMET tasks relative to more expansive multitask networks that included over 500 less-similar tasks.  `TODO: also has a good discussion of information leakage in cross validation, include that in the Discussion section` In addition, training datasets encountered in practical applications may be tiny
+Some of the ADMET datasets showed far superior performance in multi-task models of only the 22 ADMET tasks relative to more expansive multi-task networks that included over 500 less-similar tasks.  `TODO: also has a good discussion of information leakage in cross validation, include that in the Discussion section` In addition, training datasets encountered in practical applications may be tiny